isaiahsimeone/SimsRustBot/README.md

 - Modify BUS to allow a caller to await a response
 - Put config and database on the BUS
 - Make the bigger classes in rustplus their own service in a thread like MapPoller and TeamPoller.
 We can still use the rustplus bus probably
+- BUS.subscribe() could take args of other services that are depended on

 - track player with battelmetrics or something (so you know when they're on/off)